-In this section, I derive the optimal sick pay contract.
-A maintained assumption in this paper is that the planner offers one contract and only observes the duration of sick leave claims.
-Thus, the

-To facilitate intuition, I start with a stylized version of the model to illustrate the main trade-off the planner faces when designing the optimal policy.
+In this section, I derive the optimal contract.
+I assume that the planner offers one contract and only observes the duration of sick leave claims and this is the only contractible variable.19 To facilitate intuition, I start with a stylized version of the model to illustrate the main trade-offs the social planner faces when designing the optimal policy.
 Then, I relax these assumptions and present the full-fledged model of insurance provision.